JupiterOne/integration-template/.github/pull_request_template.md

 ### Integration Development Checklist:

 Please delete options that are not relevant.
+- [ ] I have checked for additional permissions required to call any new API endpoints, and have documented any additional permissions in `jupiterone.md`, where necessary.
 - [ ] My changes properly paginate the target service provider's API
 - [ ] My changes properly handle rate limiting of the target service provider's API